mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 The Inkling set of primitive types includes numeric, string, and boolean types.

 <aside class="warning">
-String is not yet implemented.
+Only constrained Strings are currently implemented.
 </aside>

 In the code panel you will see the set of primitive types which are used in schema declarations.